Your customers are out there, waiting to buy your products. If you wait too long, they’ll go to your competitors. Don’t let that happen.

 In the same vein, a company’s brand is their reputation.
 And, you earn that reputation by doing “hard things well,” says Jeff Bezos.

 Nothing is as exciting as knowing that every time you tweak your website, copy, or product, it will eventually either improve your conversion rate or kill it.

 When competition gets tougher, top brands aren’t worried.
-They’ve been set apart by customers, through excellent customer service and products.
+They’ve been set apart by customers, through excellent products and customer service.

-Remember that when you’re building your brand using both online and offline strategies, you’ll have to say “no” often.
-According to Pamela Wilson of Big Brand System, “The Power of a Well-Placed No” can be the best move in your business.
+Remember that when you’re building your brand, using both online and offline strategies, you’ll have to say “no” often.
+According to Pamela Wilson of Big Brand System, “The Power of a Well-Placed No” can be the best move for your business.

 Consequently, they weaken their brand.
 No matter how hard they try to build and strengthen it, it won’t work – because the foundation has been broken.